-The Puget Sound cross country teams prepare for the final race before the Northwest Conference Championships, as the Loggers run in the Lewis & Clark Invitational Saturday, Oct.
-14, at McIver Park in Estacada, Oregon.
+The Puget Sound cross country teams compete in one final race before the Northwest Conference Championships as the Loggers travel to Estacada, Oregon for the Lewis & Clark Invitational, Saturday, Oct.
+13, at McIver Park.